GEROGIANNIS/Idea-Hub/README.md

 ## Usage

-To use Idea-SQL, run the script with the desired option:
+To use Idea-Hub, run the script with the desired option:

 ./idea.sh [option]